nsweeting/authex/README.md

 ## Authenticating Endpoints

 We can authenticate a Phoenix controller using the `Authex.AuthenticationPlug` plug.
-This plug looks for the `Authenicate: Bearer mytoken` header.
+This plug looks for the `Authorization: Bearer mytoken` header.
 It will then verify, and deserialize the token using our configured serializer.

 We can access our current user from the conn using the `current_user/1` function.